 But it’s not for everyone.
 “We only use niacin with people who do not want to take other agents,” Dr. Cho explains.

 Studies reinforce this approach.
 “The largest niacin trial to date found that, in patients with a history of cardiovascular disease whose cholesterol levels are well controlled, niacin really doesn’t reduce cardiovascular risk and it may cause harmful side effects,” Dr. Cho says.

 That trial followed 25,000 patients who were taking statins to lower their LDL cholesterol levels.
 They were randomized to also receive either placebo or extended-release niacin (along with laropiprant, a drug that was previously used to decrease the flushing caused by niacin).
 Adding the niacin to statins for an average of five years did not reduce the risk of patients experiencing a major vascular event like heart attack or stroke.

 A significant number of different types of serious side effects have been associated with niacin therapy.
-They include skin rashes, gastrointestinal problems, complications with the management of pre-existing diabetes and increased risk of developing diabetes and a slight increase in intracranial bleeding.
+They include skin rashes, gastrointestinal problems, complications with the management of pre-existing diabetes, an increased risk of developing diabetes and a slight increase in intracranial bleeding.